Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 If you plan to travel around Kumamoto Prefecture by train, you may want to consider purchasing a JR Kyushu Rail Pass.

-This pass allows unlimited travel on JR Kyushu trains for a set number of days.
+This pass allows unlimited travel on JR Kyushu trains for several days.
 It’s a great way to save money if you plan to do a lot of sightseeing.

 Accommodation Options